EU court rejects Ryanair lawsuit against airline state aid | DW | 17.02.2021

-Ryanair on Wednesday lost a legal fight in the European Union's second court against state aid being granted to virus-hit rivals Air France and Sweden 's SAS via national schemes.
+Ryanair on Wednesday lost a legal fight in the European Union's second court against state aid being granted to pandemic-hit rivals Air France and Sweden 's SAS through national schemes.

 Judges at the EU's General Court in Luxembourg backed EU competition regulators who had allowed the support under loosened rules.